-Requirements for CEFM Designation
+NJ Department of Education Requirements for CEFM Designation

-A candidate must provide proof of graduation (Rutgers certificate of completion or transcript) and written proof of two years experience from their superintendent or business administrator on district letterhead, or copies of employment contracts for each year of experience.
-An application form is available in the Downloads box on the right sidebar of this web page, or from the NJDOE.
+A candidate must provide proof of graduation (Rutgers certificate of completion or transcript) and written proof of two years experience from his/her superintendent or business administrator on district letterhead, or copies of employment contracts for each year of experience.
+An application form is available in the Downloads box on the right sidebar of this web page, or from the DOE.
 This state form also provides information about other ways individuals employed as supervisors by a district board of education can comply with N.J.A.C.
 6A:26-16.1(a).

 Documentation and completed application form should be submitted to: